B2B Sales & Marketing Machine Learning

 In the define phase, we will lay out our hypothesis, success criteria, goals, and analysis plan.
 Further, we will clearly communicate these activities to key stakeholders and will frequently refer back to our definitions throughout the project.

-For this Mosaic case study, we had noticed a rise in our COGS metric and wanted to combat this rise using some of the data analysis techniques our data scientists frequently use to help our clients.
+For this Mosaic B2B machine learning paper, we had noticed a rise in our COGS metric and wanted to combat this rise using some of the data analysis techniques our data scientists frequently use to help our clients.
 We wanted to create a predictive model to provide probabilities of win for active sales opportunities in our funnel.
 Success would be measured by an accuracy metric from the model, as well as a COGS decrease, CAC decrease, and CLV increase.
 Like most businesses, our COGS value is a key factor in calculating our CAC and CLV metrics.

 As part of the hypothesis step within the define phase, we had some guesses and questions we wanted to answer from our data.
 We cannot stress how important this step is because boiling the ocean to get a few key nuggets is not advisable when building predictive or machine learning models.
 Starting with the end in mind will help focus the machine learning consulting team so they will be more efficient and deliver the most value.